 Not a member of HBC?
-If you are new, your first year of membership is free!
 Please go to the membership tab above to learn more.
 If you have questions, contact [email protected].
 We hope to welcome you as a new member soon!

 The Hampshire Bird Club wants all who attend our meetings, field trips and events to feel appreciated, safe, and supported in their birding endeavors.
 We strive to become a more diverse, just, and inclusive bird club.
 Birdwatching is a joyful activity that can bring people together across all differences.
 We welcome all who are interested in birds, without regard to race, gender, gender identity, color, sexual orientation, religion, age, disability, political affiliation, level of birding knowledge or experience.
 Please read our HBC Code of Birding Ethics and Conduct.
 We invite your participation!